Sentinel Hub QGIS Plugin

 Input your instance ID which you can get in our Configuration Utility.
-If you don’t have an account yet, you can apply for the Sentinel Hub trial account here, and test the rest of the Sentinel Hub services as well.
+If you don’t have an account yet, you can register for Copernicus Data Space Ecosystem account here, or apply for the Sentinel Hub trial account here, and test the rest of the Sentinel Hub services as well.

 3. Afterwards you shall be able to select from the list of available layes in your instance as well as the desired coordinate reference system.
 Set the other parameters as well: time range or exact date, and cloud coverage.
 The image will show up in the QGIS window.

 4. You can also download the image in different formats, if desired.
 You can download the currently visible image extents or a custom area.
 Here you can also override the mosaicking priority of the image (such as most recent, least cloud coverage, etc.) and the resolution.